scala/improvement-proposals/content/partial-function-parens.md

-With this change, all the snippets below are now valid: we can see how the syntax of `()`, `{}`, or `.collect:` followed by indentation is now fully orthogonal to the partial function `case` expression within them, resulting in a much more regular syntac than before when parentheses were prohibited but the other syntaxes worked.
+With this change, all the snippets below are now valid: we can see how the syntax of `()`, `{}`, or `.collect:` followed by indentation is now fully orthogonal to the partial function `case` expression within them, resulting in a much more regular syntax than before when parentheses were prohibited but the other syntaxes worked.

 ```scala